 Project Description:

-The continuing economic devastation wrecked by the Great Recession, profitable American corporations legally dodging income taxes during a supposed fiscal crisis, and the Supreme Court’s wild overreach in Citizens United v.
-FEC that, overturned decades of precedent to allow direct, unlimited and often secret corporate spending during elections, have struck chords of deep popular disgust among millions of Americans.
+The continuing economic devastation wreaked by the Great Recession, profitable American corporations legally dodging income taxes during a fiscal crisis, and the Supreme Court’s Citizens United v.
+FEC decision that overturned decades of precedent to allow direct, unlimited and often secret corporate spending during elections, all have struck chords of deep popular disgust among millions of Americans.

-The “We the People Project” is working with progressive media, labor, policy groups, business, netroots and grassroots organizations, cultural figures and electeds to coordinate an autumn 2011 campaign that will dramatically raise awareness of how runaway corporate power lies at the root of so much of current policy insanity and injustice
+The “We the People Project” is working with progressive media, labor, policy groups, business, netroots and grassroots organizations, cultural figures, and elected officials to coordinate an autumn 2011 campaign that will dramatically raise awareness of how corporate power lies at the root of so much of current policy.

-We the People is partnering with The Media Consortium to support special investigative coverage that tracks and outs corporate influence on American politics, elections and social issues.
-Reporting will be produced around the one-year mark ahead of the 2012 election (mid September-early November).
-Throughout the development and production process, We The People will work with TMC members and allies to create a “media crescendo” moment—where the stories produced by TMC members and the issue itself becomes a hot topic across all media-corporate, independent, ethnic, blogosphere and social media—and can be used by advocacy groups and the netroots to create social action.
+We the People is partnering with The Media Consortium to support special investigative coverage that tracks corporate influence on American politics.
+Reporting will be produced between September 19 and November 2, at the one-year mark ahead of the 2012 election.
+Throughout the development and production process, We The People will work with TMC members and allies to create a “media crescendo” moment—a moment when the stories produced by TMC members and the issue of corporate influence itself become a hot topic across all media—that can be used by advocacy groups and the netroots to create social action.
 In addition, We The People will feature TMC members’ stories as part of the high-profile live event it is planning for late fall.

 Logistical Details and Program Requirements

+Project Manager: Tracy Van Slyke

+TMC Applicants will be chosen by TMC staff

 Logistical Details